Environment

 Swiss production plant environmental program

 In 2013, Swatch Group, with the support of the Energy Agency of the Swiss Private Sector (EnAW), signed a binding target agreement regarding stationary greenhouse gas emissions (Scope 1) with the Swiss Federal Office for the Environment (FOEN).
 All of the Group’s Swiss production facilities are bound by this agreement and implement measures to help achieve Swatch Group’s energy targets.
-The first agreement related to the period from 2013 to 2021.
-Before this period expired, contractual obligations with the EnAW were renewed for a further period from January 1, 2022 to December 31, 2031.
-The contract with the FOEN will expire in 2024.
-A new target agreement with the FOEN is being prepared with the support of the EnAW and is due to be ready by the end of 2024.
+The first agreement related to the period from 2013 to 2021 and was extended until 2024.
+A new target agreement with the FOEN is currently being drawn up with the support of the EnAW.